sap-tutorials/eda/tutorials/aem-integrate-cloud-integration-iflow/aem-integrate-cloud-integration-iflow.md

 ### Monitor integration flow and produced messages

 Now our integration flow is ready to process the purchased tickets events from AEM.
-The service which is simulating the ticket purchased events is continuously sending events to the topic configured in the receiver adapter, e.g. `your/topic/abc` and in a matter of seconds we will see our integration flow processing the events.
+The service which is simulating the ticket purchased events is continuously sending events to the topic configured in the receiver adapter, for example `your/topic/abc` and in a matter of seconds you will see our integration flow processing the events.

 👉 Go to the `Monitor` > `Integrations and APIs` > `Monitor Message Process` > `All Artifacts` tile and see the messages being processed.

 ![Cloud Integration - Message processing](assets/cloud-integration-message-processing.png)

-Also, we can check the produced messages in the event broker service by subscribing to the topic where the integration flow is publishing the messages.
+Also, you can check the produced messages in the event broker service by subscribing to the topic where the integration flow is publishing the messages.

 👉 Go to the `Try Me!` UI in the event broker service you are connecting to and subscribe to the topic defined in the AEM receiver adapter.
 Same as before, you will receive "enriched" messages published on the topic in a matter of seconds.